Kist people: Religion

 mullahs continued to proselytize and managed to persuade many to convert to Islam, a process that continued into the 1970s.
 In sum, over the years considerable numbers of Kists became Christian, but most of those who did later reconverted to Islam.
 Even so, until around 1970, a considerable part of the villagers of Jokolo, Omalo, and Birkiani were Christian, and a Christian chapel was built in Omalo in the 1960s.
 In the 1970s, however, many Christians in Jokolo and Omalo returned to the Islamic faith.
 Only Birkiani has a majority Christian population today.
 Birkiani has two mosques as of 2022.
 There is also a small community of Kists in Kakheti (a region of Georgia bordering on the Gorge), mainly in the city of Telavi, who consider themselves Orthodox Christians.

 Traditions

-The Kists remained faithful to their family traditions and customs.
-To this day, they identify themselves as Chechen, and for official purposes declare themselves of Georgian nationality.
+The Kists retain family traditions and customs.
+They identify themselves as Chechen, and for official purposes declare themselves of Georgian nationality.
 They are typically bilingual in Chechen and Georgian.
+The customs and habits of the Kist people have been described in a number of ethnographic studies.

-The Kists represent the majority of the population in all Kist villages of the Pankisi Gorge, with the exception of a few Georgian families.
-In the Northern Caucasus, the Chechens and to a certain extent the Ingush officially registered father's names as family names.
-The Kists did not follow this practice.
-Instead, after migrating to Georgia, the Kists started adding the Georgian endings to their patrimonial names, particularly suffix -shvili (meaning "child" in Georgian), or sometimes suffix -dze (which means "son" in Georgian), or still other times the Georgian suffix -uli (indicating "belonging to" or "descended from").
-In this manner, Kist family names were established.
+Notable Kistis

-A family's guest was treated with great respect.
-Men, usually the eldest man of the family, would greet the guest.
-The guest would then be seated in the most honorable place.
-The guest was not simply the guest of one particular family, but of the whole village and, in some cases, the whole canyon.
-Even today, this tradition is strictly maintained.
+Zelimkhan Khangoshvili (1979-2019) - Georgian military officer, platoon commander for the Chechen Republic of Ichkeria.